ckaestne/seai/lectures/01_introduction/intro.md

 Note: Picture AP Photo/Noah Berger, https://www.abc27.com/news/thats-2020-photographers-california-wildfire-image-a-sign-of-the-times/

 ----
-## First of: This is not normal.
+## This is not normal.
 We understand.

 Expect:
 * Internet and bandwidth issues
-* Timezone issues
+* Timezone issues?
 * Distractions -- parents, siblings, pets
 * Feeling isolated, feeling overwhelmed
-* Many additional sources of stress
+* Additional sources of stress
 * Hard time dealing with -gestures widely- *everything*...

 *Talk to us about accommodations of any kind*